cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

   implement this mitigation SHOULD use the same configuration information (such as the oprf_seed) for all clients; see {{preventing-client-enumeration}}.
 In settings where this attack is not a concern, servers may choose to not support this functionality.
+- Handling password changes: In the event of a password change, the client and server can run the offline registration phase using the new password as a fresh instance (ensuring to resample all random values).
+The resulting registration record can then replace the previous record corresponding to the client's old password registration.

 # Implementation Considerations {#implementation-considerations}